 Those packages that are deemed to be "complete" will be evaluated for the inclusion of a "proper" post-quantum public key algorithm.
-To be considered as a "proper" post-quantum public key algorithm submission (and continue further in the standardization process), candidate algorithms shall meet the following minimum acceptability requirements:
+To be considered as a "proper" post-quantum public key algorithm submission (and continue further in the standardization process), submitted algorithms shall meet the following minimum acceptability requirements:

-- i.
-The algorithms shall be publicly disclosed and available worldwide without royalties or any intellectual property restrictions. - ii.
-The algorithms shall be implementable in a wide range of hardware and software platforms. - iii.
-The algorithms shall provide at least one of: public key encryption, digital signatures, or key exchange. - Digital signatures: have to sign arbitrary-length messages - o Key gen, sign, verify - Public key encryption / key exchange: messages / keys of length at least 256 bits - o Key gen, encrypt, decrypt, or whatever key exchange does, iv.
+ii.
+The algorithms shall be implementable in a wide range of hardware and software platforms.

+iii.
+The algorithms shall provide at least one of: public key encryption, digital signatures, or key exchange.

+- Digital signatures: have to sign arbitrary-length messages Key gen, sign, verify - Public key encryption / key exchange: messages / keys of length at least 256 bits Key gen, encrypt, decrypt, or whatever key exchange does iv.
 Theoretical and empirical evidence shall be provided to justify security claims of meeting the target security levels.